lsbesley/pygrapes/README.md

 PyGRAPES is tested on GPU and is strongly reccomended to run on GPU, but should run on CPU.

 ## Installation
-Clone the Git Repository and run the test jupyter notebooks to verify the installation is working.
+Clone the Git Repository and run the test jupyter notebook "Demo_sim_Script_1incangle-pygrapes.ipynb" to verify the installation is working.
+A less cleaned up version of the notebook "Demo_sim_Script_1incangle_scratch.ipynb" runs without explicitly needing PyGRAPES installation.